 Change the 2nd paragraph as follows:

 STAs that request a TWT agreement are called TWT requesting STAs and the STAs that respond to their requests are TWT responding STAs.
 A TWT requesting STA is assigned specific times to wake and exchange frames with the TWT responding STA.(#11027, #11375) A TWT requesting STA communicates wake scheduling information to its TWT responding STA and the TWT responding STA devises a schedule and delivers TWT values to the TWT requesting STA when a TWT agreement has been established between them.
 When explicit TWT is employed, a TWT requesting STA wakes and performs a frame exchange and receives the next TWT information in a response from the TWT responding STA as described in 10.43.3 (Explicit TWT operation)(#13505).
 When implicit TWT is used, the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value as described in 10.43.4 (Implicit TWT operation)(#13505).
 STAs need not be made aware of the TWT values of other STAs.
-A TWT requesting STA and a TWT responding STA shall set the Negotiation Type subfield to 0 in the TWT element of transmitted TWT Setup frames.
-TWT setup frame exchanges between HE STAs for individual TWT operation are defined in 27.7 (TWT operation).(#11376)
+A TWT requesting STA and a TWT responding STA shall set the Negotiation Type subfield to 0 in the TWT element of transmitted frames containing the TWT element, except when the STAs are HE STAs.
+Additional TWT setup exchanges between HE STAs for individual TWT operation are defined in 27.7 (TWT operation).(#11376)

 Insert new paragraphs and table as follows after the 9th paragraph: